UW-Madison-DataScience/2022-10-26-machine-learning-novice-sklearn/setup.md

 # Download the data and code

-Please create a directory called "IntroML" on your Desktop.
-In this directory, create a subfolder called data (e.g., `/Users/username/Desktop/IntroML/data`)
+Please create a directory called IntroML located on your desktop.
+In this directory, create a subfolder called data (i.e., `/Users/username/Desktop/IntroML/data`)

 Download the the following files and place them in the data subfolder you just created: